Government Delegation for the National Drugs Plan

-The Government Delegation for the National Plan on Drugs (Spanish: Delegación del Gobierno para el Plan Nacional sobre Drogas, DGPNSD) is the executive body of the Spanish Ministry of Health, attached to the Secretary of State for Health, which is responsible for the management, promotion, general coordination and supervision of the services in charge of updating and executing the National Plan on Drugs.
+The Government Delegation for the National Drugs Plan (Spanish: Delegación del Gobierno para el Plan Nacional sobre Drogas, DGPNSD) is the executive body of the Spanish Ministry of Health, attached to the Secretary of State for Health, which is responsible for the management, promotion, general coordination and supervision of the services in charge of updating and executing the National Drugs Plan.

 Within the scope of the competencies of the Ministry of Health, under the superior direction of the Secretary of State for Health, it is responsible for promoting policies to reduce the demand for drug use and programs for prevention, treatment, social incorporation and harm reduction related to addictive behaviors.